mismasilfver-tw/pict-node-enhanced/README.md

     - Ensure the interface is fully accessible with screen readers
     - Add tab navigation between constraint components

+## Development Roadmap

+### Test Infrastructure Improvements

+1. **Fix Console Error Messages in Tests**
+   - Remove noisy `console.error` logging in the `pict` module similar to what was done for the `strings` module
+   - Clean up test output to make debugging easier and improve test readability
+   - Ensure all test error handling follows consistent patterns

 ### Additional Web Interface Features

 The following features from the core library are not yet implemented in the web interface: